Connect with others who understand.

 • Lymphadenectomy — Removal of the lymph nodes, which can help your doctor know whether the cancer has spread

-Advanced ovarian cancers usually need to be treated with debulking surgery, which aims to remove as much cancer as possible throughout the abdomen.
-If cancer is found in other organs, such as the bladder, intestines, or liver, parts of these organs may need to be removed as well.
+Advanced ovarian cancers usually require debulking surgery.
+This type of surgery aims to remove as much cancer as possible from the abdomen.
+If cancer has spread to nearby organs, such as the bladder, intestines, or liver, parts of these organs may also need to be removed.

-After this surgery, you may need to stay in the hospital for a few days and may need to avoid activity for several weeks.
-Pain is common while healing from surgery, and your doctor will likely prescribe painkillers to help you recover.
+After surgery, you may need to stay in the hospital for a few days.
+You may also need to limit activity for a few weeks.
+Pain is common while healing from surgery.
+Your doctor will likely prescribe painkillers to help.

-If both of your ovaries are removed, you will begin menopause.
+If both of your ovaries are removed, you’ll begin menopause.
 This can cause symptoms like hot flashes and vaginal dryness.
 To ease these symptoms, you can try:

 • Hormone therapy, including estrogen and/or progestin